Free University of Berlin: Campus Dahlem

-Most of the facilities of Free University of Berlin are located in the residential garden district of Dahlem in southwestern Berlin.
+Most of the facilities of the Free University of Berlin are located in the residential garden district of Dahlem in southwestern Berlin.

 Around the beginning of the 20th century, Dahlem was established as a center for research of the highest caliber.
-Academic activity in Dahlem was supported by Friedrich Althoff, Ministerial Director in the Prussian Ministry of Culture, who initially proposed the foundation of a "German Oxford".
+Academic activity in Dahlem was supported by Friedrich Althoff, Ministerial Director in the Prussian Ministry of Culture, who initially proposed the foundation of a "German Oxford."

 The first new buildings housed government science agencies and new research institutes of the University of Berlin.
 The Kaiser Wilhelm Society – forerunner of the present-day Max Planck Society – was founded in 1911 and established several institutes in Dahlem.

 A dynamic group of researchers carried out pioneering research resulting in numerous Nobel Prizes.
 Since its foundation, the Free University of Berlin has been using buildings formerly belonging to the Kaiser Wilhelm Society and, in addition, has added numerous architecturally innovative buildings.

-The Free University of Berlin central campus consists of building ensembles within walking distance of each other (about 1.5 km radius).
+The Free University of Berlin's central campus consists of building ensembles within walking distance of each other (about a 1.5 km radius).
 The planners oriented themselves along the type of campus found in the United States – a novelty in post-war Germany.
 The first independent structure to be completed on campus was the Henry Ford building, funded by the Ford Foundation.
 To that point, the university was housed in several older structures around the neighborhood, including the Otto Hahn building, which houses the Department of Biochemistry to this day.
-Thanks to further donations from the United States, Free University of Berlin was able to construct several new central building complexes including the Benjamin Franklin university clinic complex.
+Thanks to further donations from the United States, the Free University of Berlin was able to construct several new central building complexes, including the Benjamin Franklin university clinic complex.

 The largest single complex of university buildings is the Rost- und Silberlaube, which translates roughly to the "Rust and Silver Lodges".
 This complex consists of a series of interlinked structures corresponding to either a deep bronze (hence, "rust") or shiny white ("silver") hue, surrounding a variety of leafy courtyards.
-It has been complemented in 2005 by a new centerpiece, the brain-shaped Philological Library, designed by British architect Lord Norman Foster.
+It was complemented in 2005 by a new centerpiece, the brain-shaped Philological Library, designed by British architect Lord Norman Foster.

 With 43 ha and around 22,000 species of plants, FU's Berlin Botanical Garden in nearby Lichterfelde West is one of the largest of its kind.